Photos by L.G. Patterson

 First up is “Practical Magic” by Alice Hoffman, a bewitching tale of two sisters who come from a long line of witches cursed with tragic love.
 As they navigate the challenges of their magical heritage and the complexities of their own lives, they find strength in family and self-acceptance.
 “It’s just cozy, and the themes of generational family bonds and enchantment complement the warm qualities of the end-of-year months,” May says.

 A classic, “Wuthering Heights” by Emily Brontë is a dark and passionate tale of intense love and revenge set on the bleak, windswept Yorkshire moors.
 The story revolves around the turbulent relationship between Catherine Earnshaw and Heathcliff, exploring themes of obsession and the destructive power of unbridled emotions.
-The brooding atmosphere makes it a perfect read for the winter season.
+The brooding atmosphere makes it a perfect read for the winter season as the cold, dark days mirror the novel’s intense, haunting tone.